They’re centers of the community where men can unwind after a stressful day, and they are also now fantastic business ownership opportunities.

 Men (and women too) are spending on average $30 on each haircut.
 Given the frequency with which short haircuts need to be maintained, that’s steady revenue from most clientele.
-And if you also offer hair care products, you can see even higher sales per transaction.
+As a typical Hair Cut Franchise offers hair care products, you can see even higher sales per transaction.
 In fact, 81% of all men’s grooming products are sold in brick-and-mortar locations like barber shops.

 Barbershop Franchise vs. Startup

 If opening a barbershop excites you, know that you have two options.
 You can start a business from scratch, finding commercial real estate, building your marketing plan, ordering equipment and products and then finding clientele.
 Or you can open a barbershop through an existing franchise program, taking advantage of systems and branding development that has already been done.

 The investment you make in a barber shop franchise in part covers the groundwork that has been laid out to ensure that your franchise has a support system in place to help you if you have questions, as well as marketing programs that makes it easier to attract new clientele.

 Many business owners find that being franchisees gives them unparalleled potential to rapidly grow a business and thrive, thanks to that support.
 And if you’ve never owned a business before, a franchise could be the best path to helping you understand the ins and outs of business management and strategy.

 Here are 8 reasons more to consider buying a barber shop franchise

 People Know the Brand

 People are particular about who they let cut their hair.
 As a startup, you and your barbers may be an unknown quantity to potential customers, but if you buy into an existing franchise system, you ride on the reputation of that brand.